 It was not until over twenty years after women gained the right to vote in Greece that they were fully protected under Greek law, however.
 In 1983, Greece signed and ratified the landmark “Convention on the Elimination of All Forms of Discrimination against Women,” which is one of the most progressive of such laws in Europe.

 The 1983 legislation totally reformed Greece’s oppressive family law, as it provided for gender equality in marriage, abolished the dowry, expanded the divorce law, decriminalized adultery, and provided equal rights to children of unwed parents.

-Since the law, women in Greece rarely have taken their husband’s last name.
+Since this law was passed, women in Greece have rarely taken on their husband’s last name.

-Domestic violence, traditionally seen in Greece as a private issue, was still not extensively covered in the law.
-This idea has begun to shift, as the Law 3500/2006, aimed at combating domestic violence, was enacted in 2006.
+Domestic violence, traditionally seen in Greece as a private issue, was still not extensively covered in the law, however, but this has begun to shift, as the Law 3500/2006, aimed at combating domestic violence, was enacted in 2006.
 The law criminalized domestic violence and marital rape.